-How Much Biogas is Needed to Make A Useful Amount of Electricity
+How Much of this gas is Needed to Make A Useful Amount of Electricity?

-One kilo of waste is sufficient to produce enough biogas to travel a kilometer, or two kilometers by an eco-car.
+One kilo of waste is sufficient to produce enough biogas to travel a kilometre or two kilometres by an eco-car.

-According to Landratsamt, last year, 4.1 million kilograms of CO2 would have been avoided.
+According to Landratsamt, last year, 4.1 million kilograms of carbon dioxide (CO2) emissions would have been avoided.
 The support of the citizens for this plant is still very good.
-The authority produces 26,000 tonnes of organic waste which are produced each year from the county, which is 77 kilograms per inhabitant.
+The authority produces 26,000 tonnes of organic waste, which are produced each year in the county, which is 77 kilograms per inhabitant.
 The state capital of Munich also supplies another 6000 tons in Kirchstockach.

-In recent years, there has been further investment in the biogas plant technology.
+In recent years, there has been further investment in biogas plant technology.
 Originally, the plant had only been planned for a throughput of 20,000 tonnes of bio-waste.
 An expansion to 30,500 tonnes by the construction of a new large hydrolysis reactor in 2010, led to a shorter dwell time of the mass in the reactors.
-It also led to an increase in how much biogas production is now achieved.
+It also led to the increase in biogas production that is now achieved.

-An additional factor in how much biogas is produced was the renovation of the methane reactor, so that the biogas yield in the past year compared to the year 2009 was improved.
-It rose by 34 percent, from 60 cubic meters to 81 cubic meters per tonne of organic waste.
+An additional factor was the renovation of the methane reactor so that the biogas yield in the past year compared to the year 2009 was improved.
+It rose by 34%, from 60 cubic meters to 81 cubic meters per tonne of organic waste.

 CHP Use Improves the Carbon Emissions Savings Achieved

-The Gymnasium Ottobrunn is also supplied with heat via a CHP heating scheme, and hygienisation of the digestate (pasteurisation) is carried out; after all, it must be free of weeds and pathogens before it can be sold as a soil improver.
+After all, the compost made from the digestate must be free of weed seeds and pathogens before it can be sold as a soil improver.

 According to Managing Director Ulrich Niefnecker, this means that a higher amount of heat is available for transmission to third parties.
-Meanwhile, a contract on the supply of heat for the Gymnasium Ottobrunn had been concluded with the inclusion of heating to secondary schools in the southeast of the county.
-For four other schools contracts are pending.
+Meanwhile, a contract on the supply of heat for the Gymnasium Ottobrunn has been concluded with the inclusion of heating for secondary schools in the southeast of the county.
+For four other schools, contracts were pending.

-In order to be able to implement a full thermal heat (CHP) utilization at the location, in the short term, 2014 saw the start of a new project.
-This time not devoted to optimising how much biogas was produced, but to use the heat for the best value.
+In order to be able to implement full thermal heat (CHP) utilization at the location, in the short term, 2014 saw the start of a new project.
+The time spent was not devoted to optimising how much biogas was produced, but using the heat for the best heating value.